-Update, 2/24/17: This Wednesday, President Trump revoked landmark protections that allowed transgender students use the bathrooms they identify with, reversing work of the previous Obama administration that many celebrated as a victory for LGBT civil rights.
+Update, 2/24/17: This Wednesday, President Trump revoked landmark protections that allowed transgender students to use the bathrooms they identify with, reversing work of the previous Obama administration that many celebrated as a victory for LGBT civil rights.

-As reported by Reuters, last May then-President Barack Obama ordered schools to allow transgender students to use the bathrooms matching their chosen gender identity.
+As reported by Reuters, last May then-President Barack Obama ordered schools to allow transgender students to use the bathrooms matching their preferred gender identity.
 Schools that did not comply risked having their funds withheld.

 Read Reuters’ full report here.